dynaroars/igen/README.md

     6. rm -rf *.gcda

     Now let's tests to see that it works
-    7. run the test suite,  e.g.,  ./echo**
-    This creates gcov data file echo.gcda -- *make sure that it does*, if not then it doesn't work !
+    7. run the test suite,  e.g.,  ./echo** #this creates gcov data file echo.gcda -- *make sure that it does*, if not then it doesn't work !
     8. cd ../../src  (src dir containing src)
     9. gcov echo.c -o ../obj-gcov/src  #reads the echo.gcda in obj-gcov and generates human readable format

     For example,
     $ gcov echo.c -o ../obj-gcov/src/